monkeymademe/picamera2-WebUI-beta/README.md

 # Picamera2 WebUI Lite

+## THIS IS A NONWORKING BETA VERSION OF PICAMERA WEBUI.
+DO NOT USE UNTIL A REAL RELEASE IS MADE.

+Working version is:

 ## Overview

 Picamera2 WebUI Lite is a lightweight web interface for the Raspberry Pi camera module, built on the Picamera2 library.
 This project provides a simple user interface to configure camera settings, capture photos, and manage images in a basic gallery.